TayeburRahman/bbb-test-project/TASKS.md

 - The create response should return only what the frontend actually needs (e.g. `meetingID`, `name`).

 **Done when:** no password appears in any API response the browser receives.

-## 3. Make one production improvement of your choice (judgement)

-Pick **one** and do it well (not several half-done):

-- Input validation and clear error responses on the API, **or**
-- Proper loading / empty / error states in the UI, **or**
-- A meaningful automated test, **or**
-- A smaller/cleaner Docker image, **or**
-- A Tailwind / UX polish.

-Explain in `NOTES.md` why you chose it.

-## 4. Add one meaningful step to the CI pipeline (DevOps)

-The pipeline in `.github/workflows/ci.yml` already installs, tests, and builds the Docker images.
-Add **one** step that adds real value and explain why — for example:

-- a linter, **or**
-- pushing the built images to a container registry, **or**
-- a smoke test that boots the stack and checks `GET /api/health`.

-**Done when:** the pipeline is green and your new step is justified in `NOTES.md`.

----

-## What to submit

-- A Git repo (or zip) with your commits.
-- A short `NOTES.md`: what you found, how you fixed it, what you'd do next, and — if you like — a couple of sentences on how you'd approach the AI recommendation engine for the full build.

 ## How to run